UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Remote_Access.md

 ---

 !!! warning
-    This document describes a service that is being trialled and is not available for general users yet.
+    This document describes a service that is being trialled and is not available for general use yet.
 Until it goes into service please continue to use Socrates for remote access.

 # Remote Access to Research Computing Resources